Young Adult: Fantasy, Romance, Contemporary, Dystopian, Science Fiction, Realistic Fiction

 Character quality, world-building and plot (development and predictability), social commentary content, major themes/takeaways.

 Character quality: I connect to stories through unique characters.
 If characters feel artificial, indistinguishable, or disposable, I lose interest and begin to disconnect from the book.
 A strong character tells a strong story.

 Plot: There is a fine balance when it comes to plot progression and this particular characteristic will always vary work to work.
 I am critical of plots that progress too quickly and neglect key details, but I am also sensitive to a plot that is bogged down by info-dumping.
 The sweet spot is somewhere in the middle.
 However, the two factors of plot that I will always critically evaluate are development and predictability of plot.

 Social commentary content: as of August 2019, I committed to critically evaluating important social commentary content in books.
 By social commentary, I mean important real-world themes such as racism, classism, person of color representation, and more.
 When these themes are present, I will make room for discussion on them in my review.
 Please note that I hold an own-voices perspective on all topics listed above.

 If you are an author/publisher that has sent/wishes to send me a poetry book for review: I rate poems based on accessibility (how complex the poems are), relateability (how connected I felt to the contents/theme of the poems), and length (I still prefer short, concise works opposed to long ones) in the place of the above aspects.

-With these conditions being read and understood, if you are a publisher who would like to request a review from me, make my day and send a request my way!
+With these conditions being read and understood, if you are an author or publisher that would like to request a review from me, send a request my way!
 The easiest way to contact me is via the contact form on the contact me page.
-Any requested reviews are indicated in brackets on my review index page.
+Any requested reviews I conduct are indicated in brackets on my review index page.
 A disclaimer/general note will be provided within the review that I received the book from you in exchange for the review.